-China prepares to shoot down ‘object’ near naval base after US downs fourth in 8 days
+US denies flying spy balloons over China airspace

 The bureau told The Paper that it had issued a security alert to nearby fishing boats.

+“Since last year alone, American high-altitude balloons have illegally crossed China’s airspace more than 10 times without the approval of relevant Chinese authorities,” Wang said.

+Wang did not specify why such incidents are only being publicised now, or how China responded at the time they were detected.
+But it comes amid a row between the world’s two superpowers over the alleged widespread use of surveillance balloons, which fly at up to twice the cruising altitude of ordinary passenger aircraft.

-The US military said it had on Sunday shot down an unidentified “object” over Lake Huron in Michigan.
+On Sunday, the US military said it had shot down a third unidentified “object” in as many days, this time over Lake Huron in Michigan.

 Defence officials said they are still trying to establish the nature of the “object” and, when asked about unidentified flying objects (UFOs), said they were not ruling anything out.

-“We’re calling them objects, not balloons, for a reason,” said General Glen VanHerck, head of North American Aerospace Defense Command (Norad) and Northern Command and refused to rule out any theories.
+“We’re calling them objects, not balloons, for a reason,” said General Glen VanHerck, head of North American Aerospace Defense Command (Norad) and Northern Command as he refused to rule out any explanation.

 “I’ll let the intel community and the counterintelligence community figure that out,” he said.

-Since late January, four vessels, including a suspected Chinese balloon, that the US said was used for surveillance, have been entering US and Canadian airspace.
+Since late January, at least four aircraft, including a suspected Chinese spy balloon, have been shot down after entering US and Canadian airspace.

-Beijing denied it was a surveillance airship, saying it was used to monitor the weather and had entered the US airspace by accident.
+Beijing denied the first craft was a surveillance balloon, saying it was a civilian airship used to monitor the weather and had entered the US airspace by accident.

 Join our commenting forum